Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: A Coordinated Multipoint Wireless Networks Model

-However, the aforementioned methods are ill-suited for real scenarios without the capability of adjusting to the environment and usually results in sub-optimal solutions.
-New intelligent methods, such as (deep) reinforcement learning and neural network, shows the possibility of obtaining the optimum solution dynamically with the knowledge learnt from the environment.
-However, the conventional reinforcement learning algorithms make cooperation decision via a centralized controller, while the poor scaling capability, high computation complexity, and significant communication and computation latency between controller and access-points prevent the use in the large-scale multi-cell scenario.
-Luckily, inspiring by the idea of solving the original large-scale problem distributively, multi-agent reinforcement learning address the high dimensional decision-making problem by allowing each entity (access-point) to optimize its long-term performance by interacting with other agents and environment \cite{Zhang2019Decentralized}.
-In this section, we first identify several key properties of problem decomposition in the large-scale multi-cell network, which enable the corresponding design considerations.
+To address the aforementioned limitations, deep reinforcement learning (DRL) with the neural network, demonstrate its capability to manage the cooperation among APs with the knowledge learnt from the environment.
+Most existing DRL algorithms solve cooperation problems by making dynamic cooperation decisions via a centralized controller, but its poor scaling capability, high computation complexity, and significant communication and computation latency between controller and APs prevent the use for the large-scale multi-cell scenario.
+Luckily, multi-agent RL may address the high dimensional decision-making problem by allowing each entity (AP) to optimize its long-term performance by interacting with other agents and environment \cite{Zhang2019Decentralized}.
+Inspired by the idea of solving the original large-scale problem distributively, we identify several key properties of problem decomposition in a large-scale multi-cell network in the following, which can reduce the complexity and motivate new design and analysis of multi-agent RL algorithms.

-We first note that the quality-of-service function in Eq. \eqref{qos} is geometrically separable and independent.
-The value of the quality-of-service function only correlates to the local state (SINR of user $u$), which is affected by the cooperation decisions and the signal strength received at that location.
-Besides, the value in different locations is independent between each other.
-In this way, the local quality-of-service function for each access-point precisely reflects the performance of its policy.
+We first note that the QoS function in Eq. \eqref{qos} is geometrically separable and independent.
+The QoS value only depends on the states of local users (the SINR of user $u$), which is affected by the cooperation decisions and the signal strength received at that location.
+In this way, the QoS value in different locations is independent of each other.
 Second, the wireless signals fade with the increasing distance or the existence of variant obstacles.
-Each access-point provides limited signal gain/interference to the surrounding area.
-Thus, each access-point has an effective region that is limited by its maximum coverage area.
-We define the effective region of $i$th access-point as the set of users inside $i$th access-point's effective region, denoted as $\mathcal{U}^i$:
+Each AP imposes limited signal gain/interference to the surrounding area.
+Thus, each AP has an effective region, that is limited by its maximum coverage area.
+The QoS value of the effective region precisely reflects the performance of local AP's and neighbours' policies.
+We define the effective region of $i$th AP as the set of users inside the $i$th AP's effective region, denoted as $\mathcal{U}^i$:

+where $\sigma$ is the average receive power threshold of the considering $u$th user is in $i$th AP's effective region \cite{Shami2018User}, and we have $\mathcal{U}^i\subset \mathcal{U}$.
+For simplicity, the effective region can be considered as a circle because of line-of-sight transmission.